Ghent University

-An avowedly research-driven and socially minded university, UGent consistently rates among the top 100 universities in the world.
-It is one of the greatest beneficiaries of funding from the Flemish research council.
-It was also among the Top 30 recipients of major research grants awarded by the European Research Council under the funding framework Horizon 2020 (2014–2020).

 History

 Foundation in the 19th century

 Ghent was one of the largest and most important cities of Europe in the medieval period.

 The university in Ghent was opened on 9 October 1817, with JC van Rotterdam as the first rector.
 The foundation of universities in Ghent, Liege, and Leuven that year – by the Dutch King William I – was part of a larger policy to stimulate academic lag across the southern provinces of the United Kingdom of the Netherlands (which would later become Belgium).
 The original four faculties comprised Humanities (Letters), Law, Medicine, and Science, with the language of instruction being Latin.
 In the first year, it had 190 students and 16 professors.

 In the wake of the Belgian Revolution, of 1830, the number of students declined, having peaked at 414.
 Although the faculties of humanities and science were dissolved from the university, they were restored five years later, in 1835.
 At this time, French also became the language of instruction, taking the place of Latin.

 Ghent University played a role in the foundation of modern organic chemistry.
 Friedrich August Kekulé unraveled the structure of benzene at Ghent and Adolf von Baeyer (Johann Friedrich Wilhelm Adolf von Baeyer), a student of August Kekulé, made contributions to organic chemistry.

 In 1882, Sidonie Verhelst became the first female student at Ghent University, in science and pharmacology.